1. 4.10.6 The button element

 Flow content.

-Listed and autocapitalize-inheriting form-associated element.
+Listed and autocapitalize-and-autocorrect inheriting form-associated element.

 Palpable content.